Team3256/FRC_Video_Streaming/Gstreamer SRT.md

 You can use VLC or Gstreamer to pull up the srt stream, just as if you were using Gstreamer.

 For more information about gst-live-transmit: https://github.com/Haivision/srt/blob/master/docs/srt-live-transmit.md

+# Testing
+First, I tried to display videotestsrc through SRT, over the network, which worked.
+Here are the commands I used (similar to example commands):

+Sender: `gst-launch-1.0 videotestsrc ! video/x-raw, height=480, width=640 ! videoconvert ! x264enc tune=zerolatency ! video/x-h264, profile=high ! mpegtsmux ! srtsink uri=srt://:8888/`

+Receiver: `gst-launch-1.0 srtsrc uri=srt://10.78.49.32:8888 ! decodebin ! autovideosink`

+**My Observations:** The stream works fine, although I did notice at times that there was some latency introduced.
+I assume this is due to the network performance & the fact I was using a virtual machine, not indicative of what real performance would look like.

+Next, I used ffmpeg to stream an mp4 video to a UDP stream, then srt-live-transmit to convert UDP to SRT, and Gstreamer to read the SRT stream all on the same computer (expect similar performance over network).
+Here are the commands I used:

+**For FFMpeg:** `ffmpeg -re -i “Final.mp4” -pix_fmt yuv420p -vsync 1 -threads 0 -vcodec libx264 -r 30 -g 60 -sc_threshold 0 -b:v 640k -bufsize 768k -maxrate 800k -preset veryfast -profile:v baseline -tune film -acodec aac -b:a 128k -ac 2 -ar 48000 -af "aresample=async=1:min_hard_comp=0.100000:first_pts=0" -bsf:v h264_mp4toannexb -f mpegts udp://127.0.0.1:1234?pkt_size=1316`

+"Final.mp4" is the video file we are playing from, assuming it is in the same folder from which the command is launched.

+There is also no real reason that port 1234 is used, nearly any port should work.

+**For srt-live-transmit**  `srt-live-transmit udp://:1234 srt://:4201 -v`

+This command takes the FFMpeg UDP stream and turns it into a SRT stream which can be accessed:

+**For gstreamer** `gst-launch-1.0 srtsrc uri=srt://127.0.0.1:4201 ! decodebin ! autovideosink`

+This command takes the local SRT stream on port 4201 so you can view it in a window.

+**My Observations** The stream works great, the video appears to have no lag in it.
+Since I didn't have a camera to test during this time, the video should be a good representation of what a webcam stream would be like.
+The next thing to test would be using an actual webcam over an actual network.